 Radon Testing and Radon Reduction Systems

 Andy Tabler is licensed through the Ohio Department of Health as a Radon Mitigation Specialist (RMS218) and a Radon Contractor (RC 118).
 He offers radon testing, radon consultant services and designs and installs radon reduction - mitigation systems.
-What is Radon Click Here?
+Radon Mitigation Systems Click Here?

 Keep in mind all homes in Ohio have some level of radon gas and the only way to know these levels is to have it tested.
 In most cases installing a radon mitigation system can reduce the radon levels in homes at 2.9 pCi/l or below.